 You may be able to access bevacizumab if your ovarian cancer returns (recurs) and is platinum-resistant (where platinum-based chemotherapy has stopped working).

-Currently bevacizumab is not available on its own to women in Wales and Northern Ireland.
+Currently bevacizumab is not available on its own to women in Northern Ireland.

 If your tumour tests positive for HRD you can access olaparib with bevacizumab as a maintenance treatment from your first–line of treatment onwards.

 If you have any questions about any of these ovarian cancer drugs you can always call our support line on 020 7923 5475 (9am–5pm, Monday–Friday) and speak to one of our specialist nurses.